Manav0411/eCourts-Scraper/README.md

-# Ecourts_scraper
+# eCourts_Scraper

-This small Python script downloads the daily cause list webpage from the Indian eCourts services site and saves it as a PDF.
+This Python script downloads the daily cause list webpage from the Indian eCourts services site and saves it as a PDF.

 ## What it does